 Moffat’s Phoenix Bitters was among the products included in ground-breaking branding and patenting cases during the 19th century (Moffat 1843; Petty 2012: 130).
 It is likely that someone was using Moffat’s Phoenix Bitters to treat an ailment, finished the contents of the bottle, and then discarded it in the privy.
 Over 100 years later, National Park Service archeologists found this bottle, still complete, in the ground!

-To view this coin in better detail, visit the National Park Service Museum Collection Web Catalog: British Half Penny
+To see this bottle in closer detail, visit the National Park Service Museum Collection Web Catalog:

 Aug.
 8, 1863 “The Moffat Medicine Controversy.”
 The New York Times 8 Aug.
 1863. www.nytimes.com/1863/08/08/news/the-moffat-medicine-controversy.html